Research

 github.com/ozakary

-Supervised by Prof. Perttu Lantto, NMR Research Unit, University of Oulu.
-Collaborating with Prof. Ville-Veikko Telkki (Oulu), Dr. Rebecca Greenaway (Imperial College London), Prof. Leif Schröder (DKFZ Heidelberg), and Dr. Niraj Aryal (Brookhaven National Laboratory).
+Working with Dr. Perttu Lantto, NMR Research Unit, University of Oulu (NMR-RU UO).
+Collaborating with Prof. Ville-Veikko Telkki (NMR-RU UO) and Dr. Niraj Aryal (Brookhaven National Laboratory, Upton, New York, USA).